 For the most part, options for foot passengers are more limited.
 Not all ferry companies have kennels or pet lodgings, and these will only allow guide, hearing and autism assistance dogs in indoor spaces.

-Different hotel chains have different rules, and what’s on offer may vary greatly by location and star rating.
-It’s worth calling the hotel prior to making a booking to understand their policy as it may not be the same across all their properties.
-You may want to ask them to confirm what they say via email, in case there’s any confusion on arrival.
+Different hotel chains have different rules when it comes to pets, and what’s on offer may vary greatly by location and star rating.
+It may be worth calling the hotel before you make a booking to understand their policy around pets, as it may vary across their properties.

-Some hotels will include an additional charge for allowing your pet to stay with you, while others may have limits on the size of pets that it allows guests to bring indoors.
-Others market themselves as “pet-friendly” but may be geared towards certain types of domestic pet so check if you’re hoping to bring something more unexpected with you!
+Some hotels may include an additional charge for allowing your pet to stay with you, while others may have limits on the size of pets that it allows guests to bring indoors.
+A hotel may market itself as “pet-friendly” but geared towards certain types of domestic pet, so check if you’re looking to bring something more unexpected with you!

-If booking your hotel online, most websites and travel comparison sites will detail whether or not they’re pet friendly and include any restrictions.
+If you’re booking your hotel online, most websites and travel comparison sites will cover whether or not they’re pet friendly and if they have any restrictions.

-Some pet insurance policies will include holiday cover as standard, however check the small print to see whether your pet will be covered on your holiday abroad.
+When it comes to pet insurance, some policies will include holiday cover as standard.
+But make sure you check the small print to make sure your pet is covered on your holiday abroad.

 If your policy does include overseas travel for your pet, see if holiday cancellation is included and what the limits and associated excesses for it are.

-Holiday cover isn’t always comprehensive, so read the fine print and make sure accidents, illnesses, injuries and other emergencies are included.
+Holiday cover isn’t always comprehensive, so make sure accidents, illnesses, injuries and other emergencies are included.
 In some policies, these are excluded and you’ll need to contact your provider to get these added to your policy before you travel.